- Written by Dr.Mehmet Demircioglu

 What if the first clinic offers a guarantee?

 A guarantee should not replace a proper plan.
 Hair transplantation involves biology, healing, graft handling, donor limits, and long-term hair loss.
-No clinic can directly guarantee that every patient will get perfect density, a natural-looking hairline for life, or full coverage without future planning.
+No clinic can directly guarantee that every patient will get perfect density, a natural hairline for life, or full coverage without future planning.

 When is it better to wait instead of booking?